15 Free Supreme Court Worksheets for Kids

 Lady Justice

-The Judiciary Act worksheet
+The Judiciary Act of 1869

 You will also enjoy our free Constitution coloring pages.

-Who are the current Supreme Court Justices?
+Who Are The Current Supreme Court Justices?

-There are always 9 Supreme Court Justices with 1 Chief Justice and 8 Associate Justices.
+There are always 9 Supreme Court Justices, with 1 Chief Justice and 8 Associate Justices.

 - John G Roberts – Chief Justice